How can we help you today?

 5. Host paid webinars or events

 One of the most direct ways to monetize your website is to share your knowledge in real time.
-Hosting live events or create webinars lets you offer value-packed sessions that your audience is willing to pay for, especially when they know it’s based on quality content they can trust.
+Hosting live events or webinars lets you offer value-packed sessions that your audience is willing to pay for, especially when they know it’s based on quality content they can trust.
+Webinars average about 44 percent attendance, which means people join when the topic matters to them.

-• Where to host: Platforms like Zoom, Eventbrite, and Crowdcast give any website owner access to registration tools, payment gateways, and streaming features.
+• Where to host: Platforms like Zoom, Eventbrite, and Crowdcast provide website owners with access to registration tools, payment gateways, and streaming features.

 • Example: A career coach with a free website sets up a monthly live resume workshop.
-For a small fee, attendees join via Zoom, get tailored feedback, and walk away with a polished draft.
+For a small fee, attendees join via Zoom, get tailored feedback, and walk away with a much better draft.

-• Tools to help: Tap into online tools like Canva to design promotional materials, ConvertKit to manage sign-ups, and Notion to structure your presentation.
+• Tools to help: Take advantage of online tools like Canva to design promotional materials, ConvertKit to manage sign-ups, and Notion to structure your presentation.

 This method establishes your reputation, generates income, and keeps your audience engaged, without needing to sell a product.